Jxck/code-jxck-pack/README.md

 # code-jxck-pack

+翻訳 This is vscode extension pack for Jxck personal use.This is vscode extension pack for Jxck personal use.

-This is vscode extension pack for Jxck personal use.
+This is vscode extension pack for Jxck personal use.This is vscode extension pack for Jxck personal use.